Paolo Cirio. Artist's statement. 2016.

 | | | | | | | |

-His techniques of exposure, appropriation, and recontextualization of sensitive information stimulate ways of seeing, understanding, and challenging modern complex social systems, processes and dynamics.
-Cirio uses popular language, irony, interventions, and seductive visuals to engage a wide public in works of art about critical issues.
-His works often make contradictions apparent, expose mechanisms, and dispute their processes in order to debunk functions and perceptions of social and cognitive systems.
+His techniques of exposure, appropriation, and recontextualization of sensitive information stimulate ways of seeing, understanding, and challenging contemporary complex issues.
+Cirio uses popular language, irony, interventions, and seductive visuals to engage a wide public in works of art.
+His works often make contradictions apparent, expose mechanisms, and dispute their processes in order to debunk perceptions of social, technological, and cognitive systems.

-Paolo Cirio artworks are often active agents - they elicit reactions from the subjects of the works and participation from the audiences.
-The interactions and processes from his interventions generate art performances within mediated environments.
-These socially engaged performances involve the public in critical debates and demand for change driven directly by his artistic concepts and creations, which often embody personal risks and challenges.
+Paolo Cirio artworks are often active agents - they elicit reactions from the subjects of the works and participation from the audience.
+The interactions and processes from his interventions generate online art performances.
+These socially engaged performances involve the public in critical debates for change driven directly by his artistic concepts and creations, which often embody personal risks and challenges.

 Paolo Cirio's art installations translate the gathering, processing, and dissemination of sensitive information into visual forms for the exhibition setting.
-Within the space of an art exhibition, Cirio's work translates and documents sophisticated concepts, public art interventions, or ethereal time-based online performances.
-With prints, videos, and custom artifacts, the installations present, crystallize, and document ideas, reactions, and contexts of the works taken from its original setting to a formal mode of presentation.
+Within the space of an art exhibition, Cirio's work shows and documents multilayered concepts, public art interventions, or ethereal time-based online performances.
+With prints, videos, and custom artifacts, the installations crystallize ideas, reactions, and contexts of the works taken from its original setting to a formal mode of presentation.

-Cirio's fine art condenses critiques of information systems and dynamics into archival artifacts to visually document and illustrate complex structures and flows.
-Cirio's installation art combines images, photographs, diagrams, documents, artifacts, and videos to engage the general audience in experiencing and discovering subjects, outcomes, and significance of his interventions and concepts.
+Cirio's art condenses critiques of information systems and dynamics into archival artifacts to visually document and illustrate social structures and aesthetic relations of his work.
+Cirio's installation art combines images, photographs, diagrams, documents, artifacts, and videos to engage the general audience in experiencing and discovering the subjects, outcomes, and significance of his interventions and concepts.